 What causes kidney stones?

-Kidney stones form when a change occurs in the normal balance of water, salts, minerals, and other things found in urine.
-The urine becomes concentrated meaning you have too much of certain minerals, acid or salts.
+Kidney stones form when a change occurs in the normal balance of water, salt, and minerals found in urine.
+Crystallization occurs when particular metabolites become too concentrated in the urine.

 What are the symptoms?

 The first sign of kidney stones is often the sudden development of intense and unrelenting flank pain.
 This pain is due to blockage of urinary flow from the kidney and increased pressure in the urinary system.
 The blockage may come and go, with pain moving from the upper back to the lower abdomen as the stone moves toward the bladder.